 What is clear is that they were absorbed in themselves and they weren't listening to Jesus, and he knew it.
 And so, just like a group of schoolboys caught passing notes at the back of the class, thinking the teacher didn't notice, the disciples were called up on the carpet by their teacher.
 Not in public this time, but once they had reached the house in Capernaum and were properly in private, Jesus confronts them about their behaviour.
-"What were you arguing about on the way?", he demands of them, and then there follows that terribly embarrassed silence while they look down at their sandals idly drawing patterns on the floor.
-No one answers, not even Peter who seems to have learned his lesson from the last time he stepped forward and got soundly rebuked.
+"What were you arguing about on the way?", he demands of them, and then there follows another wondrous Monty Python moment as the disciples look down at their sandals idly drawing patterns on the floor.
+"Nothing!
+Nope, nope, nothing!"
+But the text tells us that no one answers, not even Peter who seems to have learned his lesson from the last time he stepped forward and got soundly rebuked.
 Not one of them dared answer, because they knew in their hearts that what they had indeed been arguing about would not please Jesus.
 For they had been arguing about status, about position, about prestige, about prominence, about who among them was the greatest.
 Who was the greatest?
 Who was the most right?
 Who was the smartest, the strongest, the one with the clearest vision of the kingdom?
 Who was the one among them who should call the shots, who understood the master the best and could thus claim the right to tell the others what to do?
 Who was the greatest among them, they argued, and as they were called to account for their actions by Jesus they could only hang their heads down in silent shame, because they knew they had wandered into an area and into a subject that would displease him.

-It comes as no surprise that the practice of arguing about priority, about prestige and about who is the most important actually started within the church before the church was even officially launched, because it has continued so unabated over two thousand year and the arguments over who is the most important are still heard today.
-The struggle over which denomination has the greatest claim to authenticity and power is not quite as open today as it has been, as there seems to be a bit of a lull in the fighting between Orthodox and Roman Catholics and Reformed Churches and Anabaptists, but the age-old conflicts still run very close to the surface.
+It comes as no surprise that the practice of arguing about priority, about prestige and about who is the most important actually started within the church before the church was even officially launched, because that argument has continued unabated over two thousand year and the arguments over who is the most important are still heard today.
+The struggle over which denomination has the greatest claim to authenticity and power is not quite as open today as it has been, but the age-old conflicts still run very close to the surface.
 Even within single denomination there are groupings and clusters of those who would argue that they are the most important.
 The battle cries over who is closer to God, and thus more important, still ring out: "We are more spiritual!"; "We pray more properly!"; "We read more scripture!"; "We are more refined!"; "We dress more properly!"; "We are more Scottish, or Korean, or whatever!" ... the list is endless.
 And of course the same is true of congregations, groups within congregations, right down to individuals arguing one-on-one just like the disciples on the way.
-And also just like the disciples when we are called by Jesus to account for what we are arguing about, we can only hang our heads in shame, knowing that our arguments not only pale in comparison to what Jesus is trying to teach us about his death and resurrection, but that our arguments also cannot be and are not pleasing to Jesus.
+And also just like the disciples when we are called by Jesus to account for what we are arguing about, we can only hang our heads in shame, knowing that our arguments not only pale in comparison to what Jesus is trying to teach us about his death and resurrection, but that our arguments are not and cannot be pleasing to Jesus.